Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

 -  **Event-Driven:** An internal `EventBus` facilitates decoupled communication between Service Worker components.
 -  **Room-Based Subscriptions:** Data processing and storage are scoped to specific "Rooms" (e.g., a Twitch channel's chat feed), identified by a `RoomIdentifier`.
 Each `RoomSubscription` manages its own state.
 -  **Room-Scoped User State:** Platform-specific user data (display name, badges, etc.) is stored per user within the scope of a `RoomSubscription`'s `UserStore`, updated as messages arrive.
--  **Client-Defined Session Scopes:** Clients generate unique `emoteScopeId`s (GUID/ULID) to group rooms that should share the exact same set of emote contexts.
-This is referred to as a "Session Scope".
--  **Contextual Emote Fetching & Lifecycle:** Emotes are fetched based on specific `EmoteFetchRequest`s.
-The `EmoteLifecycleManager` tracks which active scopes need which requests, ensuring resources are active only when necessary via reference counting.
+-  **Contextual Emote Fetching & Lifecycle:** Emotes are fetched based on specific `EmoteFetchRequest`s associated with a `RoomSubscription`.
+The `EmoteLifecycleManager` tracks which active `RoomSubscription`s need which requests, ensuring resources are active only when necessary via reference counting.
 -  **On-Demand Message Processing:** Messages are stored raw.
 Processing (emote replacement, cosmetic application) happens only when a message needs to be sent to a client, orchestrated by the `MessageProcessorService`.
 -  **Processed Message Caching:** Results of message processing are cached per room (`LRUMessageCache`) to avoid redundant work, with invalidation triggered by relevant updates (e.g., emote changes).
 -  **Decentralized Third-Party Logic:** Third-party extensions (like 7TV) manage their own state (e.g., cosmetics) and integrate via middleware in the `MessageFeedProcessorPipeline`.